 Troubleshooting your first steps with the new OpenWrt device

-If you have flashed a development/snapshot firmware of OpenWrt, you first need to manually enable the web interface: development installation guide.
+If you have flashed a development/snapshot firmware of OpenWrt, you first need to manually enable the web interface.
 Or verify the result on snapshot builds connecting to OpenWrt via SSH.

 You can consult the troubleshooting section of the User Guide, if you think that resetting OpenWrt's settings might help.